AndyAyersMS/coreclr/Documentation/design-docs/finally-optimizations.md

 feedback or other similar mechanisms for choosing the profitable cases.

+We might also choose to avoid cloning large finallys.
+A crude size estimate can be formed by counting the number of statements in the finally blocks.

 ### EH Nesting Considerations

 Finally cloning is also more complicated when the finally encloses